Portland Timbers: Rivalries

 The Cascadia Cup is a trophy and competition between the three soccer clubs of the Cascadia bioregion: the Timbers, Seattle Sounders FC, and Vancouver Whitecaps FC.
-Portland, Seattle, and Vancouver were rivals back in the original NASL during the 1970s and all 3 were together in the USL from 2001 to 2008.
+Portland was the third and final addition to what later came to be known as the Cascadia rivalry when it entered the NASL in 1975, following Seattle and Vancouver who had both begun competing in 1974.
+The three clubs' rivalry in the original NASL during the 1970s continued into the USL from 2001 to 2008, and followed into the modern-day MLS rivalry.

 In 2004 supporters of the three clubs created the Cascadia Cup, a yearly trophy handed out to the club with the best overall head-to-head record between the Pacific Northwest three.
 The Cup moved to MLS in 2011 as all three clubs again played together in the same league.
 Portland has won the Cup six times: in 2009, 2010, 2012, 2017, 2022, and 2024.

 Portland became the first team in Cascadia to win the MLS Cup, doing so in 2015.

 Seattle Sounders

 The Portland Timbers have a long-running rivalry with Seattle Sounders FC dating to the original North American Soccer League, as far back as 1975.
 Natural regional rivals from 1975 to 1982 in the North American Soccer League and from 2001 to 2008 in the USL First Division, the Portland Timbers–Seattle Sounders rivalry was continued after Portland entered MLS as an expansion team in 2011.

 With the close proximity of the two cities, traveling fans of both sides witness hostile environments while visiting the opposing stadium.
 According to many players, the Seattle–Portland rivalry is one of the only true derbies that is present in American soccer.
 The rivalry has been cited by multiple sources as one of the most intense rivalries in not just MLS but North American soccer.

 The Seattle-Portland rivalry rose to higher levels when they faced each other in the 2013 MLS playoffs in their two-game series where the Timbers eliminated their arch-rivals in their first-ever MLS postseason matchup.
 Portland faced the higher-seeded Seattle in the 2018 Western Conference Semifinals in another two-game series, forcing the Sounders into a dramatic tie on aggregate in extra time in their home stadium and subsequently advancing to the Conference Finals on penalty kicks.

 While to date, Portland has never lost to Seattle in the MLS Playoffs, they have lost several times to the Sounders in US Open Cup play with Seattle defeating them 3 times on the way to title victories.